mwarning/openwrt-examples/README.md

   * The sqashfs file system consists of a compressed base and layers of changes.
   * The `firstboot` command can throw away all layers/changes and the device will be as it was just flashed.
 * `/etc/config/system` and `/etc/config/network` can be recreated calling `/bin/config_generate` after being deleted.
 For restoring a deleted `/etc/config/wireless`, use `wifi config` command to recreate it.
-* If the package contains `files/etc/config/myprogram`, `files/init.d/myprogram`, then `$(CP) ./files/* $(1)/` in the package Makefiles install section is a nice shortcut to place all files in the image root file system.This is the preferred way.
+* For installing files, `$(CP) ./files/* $(1)/` in the package Makefiles install section is a nice shortcut to install a bunch of files into the image root file system.
+Otherwise multiple lines would need to be used.
+This is the preferred way.